Attending the Conference On-site

 - The IAFOR moderator will be responsible for monitoring the session.

-- Video and the microphone will be automatically turned off.
+- Your video and the microphone will be automatically turned off.

 - The meeting will be recorded automatically.